 Housing insecurity is on the rise

 Housing costs are stressing the wallets and lives of a growing number of Columbus-area residents.
-Of the lowest-income households in Columbus, 54,000 allocate more than half their income on housing.
-They live in housing they really can’t afford because their wages are insufficient.
-Similarly, inadequate income and savings to afford downpayments and housing costs are powerful barriers to homeownership for low-income and minority families.
+Of the lowest-income households in Franklin County, 54,000 spend more than half their income on housing.
+They live in housing they really can’t afford, because their income is insufficient.
+Similarly, inadequate income and savings to afford a downpayment and housing costs are powerful barriers to home-ownership for low-income and minority families.

-A worker in Columbus would have to earn $15.98 an hour to afford Columbus’ market rate of $831 for a two-bedroom for herself and her son – or double her income earning minimum wage.
-She would have to labor 77 hours per week just to keep a roof over their heads, let alone pay for food, doctor’s bills, and bus fare to get to work.
+In 2017, a worker in Franklin County would have to earn $17.04 an hour to afford the market rent of $886 for a two-bedroom apartment for herself and her child – or more than double the minimum wage.
+At this income, she would have to labor 84 hours per week, just to keep a roof over their heads, let alone pay for food, doctor’s bills, and transportation to work.

 Economic, housing market, and population trends are creating a growing housing affordability gap

 - Of the 10 occupations in the Columbus region with the most annual openings, only one (registered nurse) pays enough (at or above $17.04/hour) to afford housing.